Effortless Alpine Escapes: European Luxury Resorts with Short Transfers

 The slopes of Megève

-And the real secret to pulling off a chaos-free winter escape from New York isn’t about the number of runs or how early you can get to the lift.
-It’s about logistics.
-To plan the ultimate luxury ski weekend in Europe, you need efficiency.
-Take a direct flight from JFK or Newark into one of Europe’s alpine gateways—Geneva, Zurich, or Milan—and you can land in the morning, reach your resort by lunch, and be soaking in mountain-view perfection by sunset.
+To plan the ultimate luxury ski getaway, you need efficiency.
+By choosing a resort near one of Europe’s alpine gateways—Geneva, Zurich, or Milan—you trade long travel days for lift passes.
+You can land in the morning, reach your resort by lunch, and be soaking in mountain-view perfection by sunset.

 Megève, France (Geneva Airport: 1 hr 15 min)